 Pollination is transfer of pollen from the anther (the male part of the flower) to the stigma (the female part of the flower).
 Some plants can pollinate themselves: in this case, the pollen passes from the anther to the stigma inside the same flower, and this is called self-pollination.
 Other plants need pollen to be transferred between different flowers or different individuals of the plant.
 This is cross-pollination.
 Many plants can be pollinated both ways.
 Plants can be pollinated by wind or animals.

 Flowers pollinated by bees most often bloom in daytime, and can be different colors (though seldom red).
-The scent of daytime, bee-pollinated flowers tends to be less strong than that of night-pollinated flowers, often pollinated by bats or moths.
+The scent of daytime, bee-pollinated flowers tends to be less strong than that of night-pollinated flowers, which are often pollinated by bats or moths.

 Honeybee-pollinated flowers have nectar tubes no more than two centimeters long.
 They have nectar guides (patterns to direct the bee towards the nectar) and often a landing place for bees.
 Bees are especially attracted to white, blue and yellow flowers.
-Plants pollinated by insects are called “entomophilous,” and insects are generally the most important pollinators.
-Usually a honeybee can visit between 50-1,000 flowers in one trip, which takes between 30 minutes to four hours.
+Plants pollinated by insects are called "entomophilous," and insects are generally the most important pollinators.
+Usually a honeybee can visit between 50 to 1,000 flowers in one trip, which takes between 30 minutes to four hours.
 Without pollen, the young nurse bees cannot produce bee milk or royal jelly to feed the queen and colony.
 If no pollen is available to the colony, egg laying by the queen will stop.

-Humans' intense agricultural practices have greatly affected the pollination practices of bees within the U.S. The increased use of pesticides, the reduction in the number of wild colonies and the increased value of both bees and pollinated crops have all added to the importance of protecting bees from pesticides.
+Humans' intense agricultural practices have greatly affected the pollination practices of bees in the U.S. The increased use of pesticides, the reduction in the number of wild colonies and the increased value of both bees and pollinated crops have all added to the importance of protecting bees.
 Furthermore, many homeowners believe dandelions and clover are weeds, that lawns should be only grass to be mowed down regularly, and that everything but the grass should be highly treated with pesticides.
 This makes a hostile environment for bees, butterflies and other pollinators.
 Many bee poisoning problems could be prevented by better communication and cooperation among the grower, pesticide applicator and the beekeeper.